CLI Commands

 Custom Commands

 Project-specific commands defined in kick.config.ts appear alongside built-in commands.
-See Custom Commands for details.
+See Custom Commands for project-local commands, or CLI Plugins for shipping commands, generators, and typegens as installable packages.

 kick db:migrate